 Rachel is the Senior Data & Insight Coordinator.

 She has previously worked as a programme coordinator for another educational charity and worked as a supply teacher in various primary schools throughout Luxembourg.

 She holds a degree in English and American Studies from the University of Nottingham and a Masters degree in Transnational Studies from University College London.

-Sam is a University Access Officer at West Nottinghamshire College and Ashfield School.
+Sam is a Senior University Access Officer at West Nottinghamshire College and Shirebrook School.

 Sam previously worked as a progress coach for a large sixth form college in Leicester, as well as working for a number of widening participation initiatives.

 He has a degree in Business Economics from The Nottingham Business School.

 Sophia is a Senior University Access Officer at George Green’s School and the University Academy of Engineering South Bank.

 Her previous roles have included developing Peer Assisted Learning and academic writing programmes for undergraduate students.

 She has a degree in English Language and Communication from Kingston University.